tiwa0510/TiwaUdon/README.md

 1. TiwaUdon/Assets/TiwaUdon/Udonco/Core/Scripts/Editor/UdoncoTemplateHelper.cs
 Used under the MIT License.
 Please check [here](https://raw.githubusercontent.com/tiwa0510/TiwaUdon/main/Assets/TiwaUdon/Udonco/Core/Scripts/Editor/LICENSE.txt)

-2. assets except audio files (.wav) except 1.
-Can be used with CC0 License.

-3. audio file (.wav) assets
+2. audio file (.wav) assets
 redistribution is prohibited.

+3. assets other than the above
+Available in CC0 License.

 GameSynth from Tsugi was used to generate some of the sound effects in this repository.